Homotopical interpretation of link invariants from finite quandles: Preliminaries; quandle homology and cocycle invariant.

 \section{Preliminaries; quandle homology and cocycle invariant.}

-As a preparation, we now review some properties of the (co)homology of the rack space, and a topological interpretation of the cocycle invariants.
+\baselineskip=16pt As a preliminary, we now review some properties of the (co)homology of the rack space, and a topological interpretation of the cocycle invariants.
 There is nothing new in this section.

-We start reviewing the (action) rack space introduced by Fenn-Rourke-Sanderson \cite[Example 3.1.1]{FRS1}.
+We start by reviewing the (action) rack space introduced by Fenn-Rourke-Sanderson \cite[Example 3.1.1]{FRS1}.
 Let $X$ be a quandle.
 We further fix a set $Y$ acted on by $\As(X)$, which is called {\it $X$-set}.
 For example, the quandle $X$ is itself an $X$-set, referred as to {\it the primitive $X$-set}, from the canonical action $X \curvearrowleft \As(X)$ mentioned in \S \ref{ss1}.
 We further equip a quandle $X$ and the $X$-set $Y$ with their discrete topology.
-We put a union $ \bigcup_{n \geq 0} \bigl( Y \times ([0,1]\times X)^n \bigr)$, and consider the relations given by
+Let us put a union $ \bigcup_{n \geq 0} \bigl( Y \times ([0,1]\times X)^n \bigr)$, and consider the relations given by